idaholab/LIGGGHTS-INL/README.md

 - A set of MATLAB codes for 3D image-based porosity analysis: [tools/PorosityAnalysis3D](tools/PorosityAnalysis3D)
 - A concise FIJI user tutorial for 3D image binarization: [tools/FIJI](tools/FIJI)

+## Tutorials for Granular Material Flow Characterization

+We are in the process of releasing a series of simulation test cases for beginners to use DEM simulation as a numerical tool for granular material flow characterization.
+The tutorial examples can be found here: [LIGGGHTS-INL tutorials](/examples/LIGGGHTS/INL_tutorials)

 ## LIGGGHTS-INL Documentation

 Users are referred to the **LIGGGHTS-PUBLIC** documentation ([https://www.cfdem.com/media/DEM/docu/Manual.html](https://www.cfdem.com/media/DEM/docu/Manual.html)) for most of the common **LIGGGHTS** features.
 Documentation of some of the extended capabilities in **LIGGGHTS-INL** (e.g., the bonded-sphere model) can be found in this repository.
 Examples are provided below.